PHLO+ Voice Information

 We block incoming calls from certain automated calling machines used by telemarketers.
 These are typically illegal operations that do not honor the national Do Not Call directory listings.

-• If you would rather NOT have this call blocking service, contact our support dept. and we can turn it off.
+• If you would rather NOT have call blocking on your line, you can disable from the web interface.

 VoiceMail